 1.5 Engage with inter agency work, including schools Identify other agencies and organisations which might have a role in the CYP's world, including school.
 Explain the rationale for effective inter-agency working.
 Critically appraise the potential influence of different organisations on the CYP's world.
 Explain how you engage effectively with other organisations and balance any ethical tensions.
-Respond to potential conflicts with interagency work.
-LEARNING OUTCOME: Facilitate a therapeutic relationship with CYP Assessment criteria Candidate guidance to criteria Portfolio references 2.1 Establish and maintain an age appropriate Explain what you understand by the term 'therapeutic relationship'. therapeutic relationship Recognise the importance of establishing a therapeutic relationship suited to the age of the CYP.
+Respond to potential conflicts with inter- agency work.
+LEARNING OUTCOME: 2.
+Facilitate a therapeutic relationship with CYP Assessment criteria Candidate guidance to criteria Portfolio references 2.1 Establish and maintain an age appropriate therapeutic relationship Explain what you understand by the term 'therapeutic relationship'.
+Recognise the importance of establishing a therapeutic relationship suited to the age of the CYP.
 Explore how establishing and maintaining a therapeutic relationship with a CYP might be different from one with an adult.
 Demonstrate the skills and knowledge required to establish appropriate therapeutic relationships with differing age groups.
 Explore how you know that you have established and are maintaining an appropriate therapeutic relationship.
-2.2 Establish and sustain professional and personal boundaries with Identify what you can and can't offer professionally and personally when working with CYP of different ages and stages. consideration to the age In relation to boundaries consider: and developmental stage limits of confidentiality of the client legal requirementsrisk and harm limits of competence, time of day session takes placenumber and length of sessions Understand and demonstrate how to establish the boundaries with clients of different ages and stages of development.
+2.2 Establish and sustain professional and personal boundaries with consideration to the age and developmental stage of the client Identify what you can and can't offer professionally and personally when working with CYP of different ages and stages.
+In relation to boundaries consider: Ilimits of confidentiality Iegal requirements risk and harm Ilimits of competence, time of day session takes place number and length of sessions Understand and demonstrate how to establish the boundaries with clients of different ages and stages of development.
 Explore how boundaries might be tested by different age groups, or CYP at different stages of development.
 Identify what boundaries you might find difficult to sustain and work through these in supervision.